-The affairs of the District are directed by a five-member Board of Directors, who were elected at-large by the registered voters residing in the District.
-Beginning with the general election in November 2020, the District will transition from at-large to district-based board member elections, with five single member districts.
+The affairs of the District are directed by a five-member Board of Directors, who were elected by electoral voters of the District.
 The directors, who serve four-year staggered terms, are residents and have the same concerns as their constituents.
 They are responsible for establishing policies and ordinances, adopting the annual budget, and hiring the District's General Manager.
 The General Manager is responsible for carrying out the policies and ordinances of the District Board of Directors and for overseeing the day-to-day operations of the District.